 Also, you mentioned that your friends and family are bothered by your hypervigilance.
-When emotions, thoughts, and behaviors prevent people from achieving important goals or doing things that they know they could be doing to participate in life… that can be a signal that they'd probably benefit by reaching out for help.
+When emotions, thoughts, and behaviors prevent people from achieving goals or fully participating in life, it may be a signal that they could benefit from reaching out for help.
 How would you feel about contacting a mental health professional who could offer you support and guidance as you work toward achieving your goals?
 If this seems like an option you'd be interested in, here are some resources for you:

-- If you're a student, you can likely make an appointment at your school's counseling department or mental health clinic.
+- If you're a student, many colleges and universities offer counseling or mental health services.

-- Student or not, you can check out the National Institute of Mental Health's page Getting Help: Locate Services.
-This offers more information on finding a counselor in your area.
+- Student or not, the National Institute of Mental Health's page Getting Help: Locate Services offers more information on finding a counselor in your area.

-- If you've got health insurance, your plan may have a list of counselors and a procedure for connecting with services.
-That information will likely be on their website or brochure.
-You could also call the plan to get more guidance.
+- If you've got health insurance, your plan may have a list of mental health professionals and a procedure for connecting patients with mental health services.
+That information will likely be on your health insurance’s website or brochure, and many of them have phone numbers you could call for additional guidance.